ptdecker/cbasics/README.md

 * tabfun2.txt       - Tab test file of diagonal 'x's using spaces only
 * tabs.txt          - Basic tabs followed by 'x' chars
 * test1.txt         - Increasing number of characters per line with variations at the end
+* words.txt         - Some words used to test wordxref.c punctuation handling
 * zero.txt          - A totally empty file (no data)

 ##Style